rampaa/JL/README.md

 </p>

 ## System requirements
-* Windows 7 or later
-* .NET Desktop Runtime 6.0 or later
+* .NET Desktop Runtime 8.0 or later

 ## Features
 * Highly customizable (i.e. You can change the size/color/opacity/hotkey of pretty much everything)